MaybeLizzy/UGBench/README.md

-# UGBench
+# PerMU

-This repository contains the official implementation of the paper "[Erasing Without Remembering: Safeguarding Knowledge Forgetting in Large Language Models](https://arxiv.org/pdf/2502.19982)".
+This repository contains the official implementation of the paper "[Erasing Without Remembering: Implicit Knowledge Forgetting in Large Language Models](https://arxiv.org/pdf/2502.19982)".

 ## Overview

-**UGBench** is a generalisation evaluation benchmark tailored for LLM-based machine unlearning.
-UGBench provides an unbiased assessment of existing methods in forgetting in-scope unlearning samples.
-The benchmark spans three data domains: two widely-used machine unlearning datasets, TOFU and the Harry Potter books, as well as a popular model editing dataset, ZsRE.
+We provide an unbiased assessment of existing methods in forgetting in-scope implicit unlearning samples.
+The evaluation spans three data domains: two widely-used machine unlearning datasets, TOFU and the Harry Potter books, as well as a popular model editing dataset, ZsRE.
 Evaluations are performed on 14 existing methods using two language models of different scales, Phi-1.3B and LLaMA2-7B.

 Despite significant progress in LLM-based unlearning, we identify an embarrassingly simple yet critical dilemma: *existing machine unlearning methods consistently exhibit a lack of generalisation.*